mhashas/Document-Image-Unwarping-tensorflow/README.md

 ## Training dataset

 Unfortunately, I am not allowed to make public the dataset.
+However, I created a very small toy dataset to give you an idea of how the network input should look.
-The idea is to create a 2D vector field to deform a flat input image.
+You can find this [here](https://drive.google.com/file/d/16Ay3NVzFmsVe1saMOZam-9nHBE0xcmyA/view?usp=sharing).
+The idea is to create a
+2D vector field to deform a flat input image.
 The deformed image is used as network input and the vector field is the network target.

 <p align="center">